stacknatic/text-cut/README.md

 ## Sample Usage

-Below is an example of how to use the `TextCut` component from the `text-cut` library in a React application with TypeScript.
+### Below is an example of how to use TextCut in a React application with TypeScript (requires React version ^18 or ^19).

 ```typescript
 "use client";